Naseband/SAMP-AutoChatWipe/README.md

 Max. number of empty Lines to send.

-You can define any of these in the Master (Gamemode) Script before including *acw.inc*.
+You can define any of these in the Master (Gamemode) Script before including *autochatwipe.inc*.

 # Known Issues: